-Students who have been admitted into the Kinesiology Graduate Program who have not been enrolled for one full year must apply for readmission through the Rackham Admissions Office.
+Students who seek to re-enroll in a Kinesiology program, after not registering in the program for 12 months, may apply through the Rackham Admissions Office.
 Acceptance depends upon program approval and upon availability of space and facilities for the term in which readmission is desired.